The bugle is an instrument originally made from animal horns, shaped like a coil, and now used as a brass instrument commonly used in the military.

 |Plastic||8.5 Oz (240g)||1.25 Lbs (560g)|

-Brass (copper with zinc) and it might have a lacquer (layer) of gold, silver or steel with some additional painted color on top of it, there are also plastic versions.
-Material has no effect in sound but it does in price and durability.
+Brass (copper with zinc) and it might have a lacquer (layer) of gold, silver, or steel with some additional painted color on top of it, there are also plastic versions.
+Material has no effect on sound but it does in price and durability.